-- In fact, Apple has a big problem: their results depend on their mobile phone product line almost exclusively.
-It is by far, their main source of income.
+- In fact, Apple has a big problem: their results depend on their iPhone.
+It is by far, their main Income Source.

-- We talked about it in our “Product mix” Page.
+- We talk about it in our “Product mix” Page.

 - They probably wanted to diversify their Product Mix.